-It is the parent's responsibility to notify the Pupil Admissions Team in writing of any changes to their address at any time before 1 September 2025.
+It is the parent's responsibility to notify the Pupil Admissions Team of any changes to their address in writing at any time before 1 September 2025.

 All changes of address that are received after the allocation will be reviewed and, if the application gained an unfair advantage and the place would not have been offered, we will withdraw the offer made.
+We may request evidence of the date of your address change at any time.